robbinjanssen/home-assistant-omnik-inverter/README.md

 [![ha_badge][ha-add-shield]][ha-add-url]

-To configure the component, add it using [Home Assistant integrations][ha-add-url].
+To configure the integration, add it using [Home Assistant integrations][ha-add-url].
 This will provide you with a configuration screen where you can first select the data source.
 Again, most inverters use JS.
 Some use JSON and in some rare cases HTML is used.
 The TCP backend contains additional electrical statistics but lacks information about the WiFi module.

-After selecting the data source, enter a name and IP address as host and you're good to go!
+After selecting the data source, enter a **name** and IP address as **host** and you're good to go!

 _Optionally you can update the scan interval in the integration settings._